-Create a change event for a project that is using revenue ROM.
+To create a change event for a project that is using Revenue ROM.

 Things to Consider